Antony Hopkins: Life and career

 Hopkins's first opera, Lady Rohesia (1947), based on the Ingoldsby Legends supposedly of sixteenth-century England, was staged at Sadler's Wells Theatre in 1948.
 His other operas include The Man from Tuscany, Three's Company (1953), and Hands Across the Sky.
 Other works include the ballet Café des Sports; and Scena for soprano and strings (which was later arranged for three solo voices and full orchestra).
 Hopkins also wrote extensively for films, including Here Come the Huggetts (1948), The Pickwick Papers (1952), Johnny on the Run (1953), The Angel Who Pawned Her Harp (1954), Child's Play (1954), Cast a Dark Shadow (1955), The Blue Peter (1955), Seven Thunders (1957), and Billy Budd (1962).

 In November 1953, Hopkins gave a BBC radio talk in which he explained, using musical examples, the intricacies of a Bach fugue.
 Martin Armstrong in The Listener magazine described Hopkins's programme as "a pyrotechnic display, by which I mean not flashy but brilliant – it did not seem to promise amusing entertainment, yet this was what Mr Hopkins's half-hour analysis was".
 A producer of the BBC Third Programme, Roger Fiske, subsequently offered Hopkins carte blanche to do whatever he wanted on the radio: Hopkins suggested a half-hour programme on talking about works to be broadcast in the coming week.
 The resulting series, Talking About Music, ran from 1954 to 1992, and was syndicated to 44 countries.

+In 1960, he composed the music for the BBC TV play The Adventures of Alice based on the books Alice's Adventures in Wonderland and Through the Looking-Glass by Lewis Carroll.